 What Is Full Coverage Car Insurance in Florida?

-Full coverage car insurance in Florida combines liability insurance (which pays for damage you cause to others), collision coverage (which repairs your car after a crash) and comprehensive coverage (which covers non-collision damage like theft or weather).
+Full coverage car insurance in Florida combines three coverage types: liability insurance (which pays for damage you cause to others), collision coverage (which repairs your car after a crash) and comprehensive coverage (which covers noncollision damage like theft or weather).
 Florida also requires personal injury protection (PIP), which pays your medical bills regardless of fault.
 Full coverage doesn't cover mechanical breakdown, routine maintenance, the gap between your loan balance and your car's actual cash value or rideshare driving without a commercial endorsement.

 Many Florida drivers mistakenly believe full coverage eliminates their need for PIP, but Florida's $10,000 PIP requirement applies to all policies.
-Full coverage protects your vehicle and others on the road, while PIP specifically covers your medical expenses after any accident.
-Knowing how the average cost of car insurance in Florida breaks down helps drivers see where their premium dollars go and why PIP is always a separate line item.
+Full coverage pays for damage to your vehicle and covers costs for others on the road, while PIP specifically covers your medical expenses after any accident.
+Florida's average car insurance cost breaks down by coverage type, with PIP always listed as a separate line item.

 What Full Coverage Car Insurance Covers in Florida

-Full coverage car insurance protects your vehicle from collisions, theft, vandalism and storm damage, and also covers damage and injuries you cause to others.
+Full coverage car insurance pays for losses to your vehicle from collisions, theft, vandalism and storm damage, and covers damage and injuries you cause to others.

 carAccident icon